CLINICAL EXAMINATION OF COMMON ISOLATED PERIPHERAL NERVE DISORDERS: INTRODUCTION

 Testing the median nerve.
 (A) Sensory distribution.
 The median nerve supplies the dorsal surface of the index and middle fingers, the lateral half of the dorsal surface of the ring finger, the lateral two-thirds of the palm, the palmar surface of the thumb, index finger, middle fingers, and the lateral half of the palmar surface of the ring finger.
 (B) Flexor digitorum profundus I and II.
 The index and middle fingers are flexed at the distal interphalangeal joints against resistance.
 (C) Abductor pollicis brevis.
 The thumb is abducted (elevated at 90 degrees to the plane of the palm) at the metacarpophalangeal joints against resistance.
 (D) Opponens pollicis.
 The thumb is crossed over the palm to touch the little finger against resistance.

 Testing the ulnar nerve.
 (A) Sensory distribution.
 The ulnar nerve supplies the dorsal and palmar surfaces of the medial one-third of the hand, the dorsal and palmar surfaces of the little finger, and the dorsal and palmar surfaces of the medial half of the ring finger.
 (B) Flexor digitorum profundus III and IV.
-The index and middle fingers are ...
+The index and middle fingers are flexed at ...